 Thanks so much for emailing!

 I am out of the office from dd/mm/yyyy and returning on dd/mm/yyyy.
 I’ll be responding to emails as soon as possible upon my return, but if you require a response while I’m away, please email email@example.com for some assistance.

 If you’re reaching out about [SERVICE/PROMOTION] check out our Services page (hyperlinked) for more info or subscribe to our newsletter here (hyperlinked) to stay updated.

 Keep up with what’s going on at COMPANY by liking us on Facebook (hyperlinked).

 You may be setting up a few Out of Office messages, either for internal or external email addresses.
-For internal contacts, you don’t necessarily need to include a particular email address, but you may be able to provide details about a familiar project, a location in the office and a co-worker to chat to if there’s any issues.
+For internal contacts, you don’t necessarily need to include a particular email address, but you may be able to provide details about a familiar project, a location in the office, and a co-worker to chat to if there are any issues.
 You may even want to use a more informal tone depending on your company’s culture.
 If you need some guidance for what to say when it comes to your own co-workers, here’s a handy internal example:

 I’m out of the office on annual leave until dd/mm/yyyy and will be responding to emails when I get back.

 If you’re looking for updates or info on the upcoming XXX project, I’ve created a shared doc here (hyperlinked) for you to check out, or stop by Stephen’s desk for more info.